MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity-user-auth.md

 ### Enable applications for device code flow

-In order to authenticate a user through device code flow, use the following steps:
+To authenticate a user through device code flow, use the following steps:

 1. Go to Azure Active Directory in Azure portal and find your app registration.
 2. Navigate to the **Authentication** section.